Quaternionic Mahler measure: Abstract

 \section{Abstract}

-We introduce the quaternionic Mahler measure for non-commutative polynomials, extending the classical complex Mahler measure.
+We introduce the quaternionic Mahler measure, extending the classical complex Mahler measure to non-commutative polynomials.
 We establish the existence of quaternionic Mahler measure for slice regular polynomials in one and two variables.
 We study the quaternionic Mahler measure for real and slice regular polynomials, and consider the associated Lehmer problem.
 Various formulas of quaternionic Mahler measures are proved.